alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-11-07-rule-on-cursing-wife-children.md

 lang: en
 category: [marriage]
 note: false
-excerpt: "It is not permissible to curse one’s wife.
+summary: "It is not permissible to curse one’s wife.
 Cursing her is not a form of divorce and she is still married to him.
 He has to repent to Allah (Exalted be He) and seek her forgiveness for this insult."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz